-The SOIA would not change the current school demand in the SOIA Area.
-The Elk Grove Unified School District will continue to serve the area at its existing level of service.
-Although future development within the SOIA Area envisioned under the proposed project could impact schools, compliance with City of Elk Grove General Plan Policy PF-16, requiring developments to incorporate new schools their overall designs, would render any impacts to school facilities created by the increase in residential population resulting from potential future development of the SOIA Area less than significant, by assuring that adequate school facilities are provided for current and future residents.
+City of Elk Grove General Plan Policy PF-16 requires developments to incorporate new schools in their overall designs, which would render any impacts to school facilities created by the increase in residential population resulting from potential future development of the SOIA Area less than significant by assuring that adequate school facilities are provided for current and future residents.
+Therefore, there would be no additional impact related to construction of new school facilities.
+Impacts on schools would be less than significant and no additional mitigation would be required.